Save a copy of a layer

 2. If necessary, on the ribbon, click Sign In.
 Sign in with your ArcGIS organizational account.

-4. In the Layers pane, click Add.
+4. In the Layers pane, click the Add button.

-Layers button and Add button
+Add button

-5. Ensure that the filter at the top of the Add layer pane is set to My Content.
+5. Ensure that the filter at the top of the Add layer pane is set to My content.

 6. From the top of the item list, on the Switzerland feature layer card, click the Add button.